nelopauselli/esp8266-telnet-server/README.md

 }
 ```

-# Define a custom command handler (by example: turn on LED_BUILTIN)
+# Define a custom command handler (for example: turn on LED_BUILTIN)
 ```cpp
 #include <Command.h>